threefoldfoundation/tft-stellar/specs/transaction_funding/transaction_funding.md

 ## Solution

-An solution  is to fund the transactions from the Threefoldfoundation since transaction fees are very low.
+A solution is to fund the transactions from the Threefoldfoundation since transaction fees are very low.

 ## Stellar signatures